If you need further information, you may contact

 FIELD SIZE: Although the field size is limited to 128 players, if the field size ends up less than 128 players, some players may receive a first-round bye.
 Byes will be assigned on a first-registered, first-served basis.
 Thus, players who register early may be advanced directly to the second round.

-FINAL EIGHT: The quarterfinals, semifinals and finals (Final Eight) will take place at Salish Cliffs Golf Club in Shelton, Wash., Sept.
-14-15.
+FINAL EIGHT: The quarterfinals, semifinals and finals (Final Eight) will take place in September at Salish Cliffs Golf Club in Shelton, Wash.
 This is approximately equidistant from Portland and Seattle.
 Green fees for the quarterfinal, semifinal and championship rounds are all covered by the tournament.

 REGISTRATION: Registration is open to the first 128 players.
 You can register through this website.
 Please submit payment when registering.
 You can do so with a credit card over the phone or via PayPal.
 If you need to make payment in another format – please contact the tournament director, Simon Dubiel (425) 412-7070 ext.
 100, to make arrangements.